CartagoGit/Keyer/README.md

 -   null
 -   undefined
 -   object - (except with props with disallowed types or instances)
--   array - (except with props with disallowed types or instances)
+-   array - (except if It has some disallowed type or instance)

 > instanceof